logkirk/cvs-coupons/README.md

 ## Usage
 Just run it.
 The script will prompt you for your account credentials (proceed at your own risk).

-## Warning
+## Dependencies
-This code uses automation tools to access your account.
-Review the terms of service for your account and use this tool at your own risk.
+This code uses the following dependencies:

+- [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver), which is licensed under GPL-3.0.
+- [selenium](https://github.com/SeleniumHQ/Selenium), which is licensed under Apache-2.0.